Genymobile/scrcpy/README.md

 #### Buffering

 It is possible to add buffering.
-This increases latency but reduces jitter (see [#2464]).
+This increases latency, but reduces jitter (see [#2464]).

 [#2464]: https://github.com/Genymobile/scrcpy/issues/2464